thomasberge/restedwf/README.md

 - Added test server.
 To be used as test server on dev.
 No test script implemented yet.
 - Added temporary 404 reply for non-implemented methods on paths.
 Used to not yield a response.
+- RestedSchema created.
+Rather simple for the time being.
+Implemented on resource level.
 - Cleaned up unused dependencies and updated some of the used ones to latest version.
 - Bugfix: Expired token rendered no response.